310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(W-What’s going on!?
 This is just unfathomable!
 There’s no way this was done the normal way!)</th>

 <th>(What is actually happening here…!?
 I’ve been seeing so many bizarre situations lately…!)</th>
 {% endbubble %}

 {% bubble Kanata past %}
 *puka* *puka*…♪

 ah, chiaki~♪ we keep running into each other lately, don’t we?
 {% endbubble %}

 {% bubble Chiaki past %}
 Woah!?
 Shinkai-kun!
 So it really *was* you!
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 …“so it really was”…?
 {% endbubble %}

 {% bubble Chiaki past %}
 Uh, no, um—… I keep saying this, but I really don’t think it’s a good idea to bathe in water with your clothes still on.

 And you’re doing that in a fountain this time, so it looks even more suspicious and strange than before.
 You’ll be reported if you aren’t careful, y’know?
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 ? what does “re-por-ted” mean?
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh!?
 It means someone might call the police on you…!?
 {% endbubble %}

 {% bubble Kanata past %}
 the Police? then, it is Fine~

 the Police are our Manservants, after all.
 {% endbubble %}

 {% bubble Chiaki past %}
 <th>(…?
 What?
 Did he just say manservants?
 I assume it’s simply a joke, but he’s making a joke out of a government authority… They’re people you can’t go against at any cost, aren’t they…?)</th>
 {% endbubble %}

 {% bubble Kanata past %}
-hehehe~ will you *puka* *puka* with me for today?
+fufufu~ will you *puka* *puka* with me for today?

 it feels very good, so~ how about it? you seem to be feeling down, so—

 you will be revived if you *puka* *puka*. without water, i cannot Survive… that is why i Fixed up the Fountain.
 {% endbubble %}

 {% bubble Chiaki past %}
 Um?
 So, Shinkai-kun… You really are the one who repaired—or well, rebuilt this fountain, huh?
 {% endbubble %}

 {% bubble Kanata past %}
 yes! now, i do not have to go all the way to the Pool to Splash about. c’mon, chiaki, you too…♪
 {% endbubble %}

 {% bubble Chiaki past %}
 W-Woah—!!
 Don’t try to pull me in!
 Your arm power is stronger than I expected…!?
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 is that so? but what does “arm power” even mean? if it is strong, is it something to be Happy about?
 {% endbubble %}

 {% bubble Chiaki past %}
 Y-Yes… I suppose it’s better to have strong arm power than weak, yeah…

 But I don’t want to think that it’s much more righteous to be strong…
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 “Rai-chi-ous”? what is that?
 {% endbubble %}

 {% bubble Chiaki past %}
-Hehe, you ask such difficult questions, Shinkai-kun…
+Heheh, you ask such difficult questions, Shinkai-kun…
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 hmm, is that so… was that difficult? am i troubling you with my Questions?